 These flue dampers are fitted by drilling two appropriately sized holes in the flue pipe on opposite sides.
 The circular plate of the flue damper is then held up inside the flue pipe, whilst the bar that lets you operate the damper is pushed through the first hole, through the plate, and then out of the other hole.
 Be aware that there may be sharp bits of metal from the drilling.

-Fire cement is used to seal the join between lengths of flue pipe together as well as to seal the join between the first length of flue pipe and the stove.
+Fire cement can be used to seal the join between lengths of flue pipe together as well as to seal the join between the first length of flue pipe and the stove.
+Heat resistant silicone is another product often used when installing stoves.
 Many stoves also have their joints sealed with fire cement.

-Is the window of your stove blackended and hard to see through?
+Is the window of your stove blackened and difficult to see through?
 Stove glass cleaner is handy for removing tar and other deposits from the stove glass window.
 Burning some hot fires will tend to burn off deposits from the stove glass, whilst slow burning, especially with wood, will tend to leave deposits on the glass.
+We can supply glass cleaning pads or liquids in a spray bottle or aerosol cans.

 Mica is a silicated opaque material that was used on old stoves before the introduction of the more transparent stove glass.
 We have a range of different sheet sizes that you can cut to size with scissors.
 Mica is normally held in place with fire cement